Wondering what to eat when you visit Argentina? Here are the most typical Argentinian foods that you must try.

 2. Empanadas

-A staple in Argentine cuisine, these savoury pastries (like a small pasty, if you’re from Australia or the UK) can be found everywhere.
+A staple in Argentine cuisine, empanadas are savoury pastries (like a small pasty, if you’re from Australia or the UK) that can be found everywhere.

-They’re typically filled with meats, cheeses, vegetables or all of the above, and either fried or baked.
+They’re typically filled with meat, cheese, vegetables or all of the above, and either fried or baked.
 I’m a big fan of humita (corn) empanadas, and I’ll usually choose a fried one, because, well, they’re extra delicious.

-They’re also incredibly good value for money, with one empanada setting you back the equivalent of US$1 (depending on the current state of the economy, of course).
+They’re also incredibly good value for money, with one empanada setting you back just a few bucks (depending on the current state of the economy, of course).
 Three empanadas can make a meal (or keep you going between meals).

 The best part?
 You can eat them on the go, making them a convenient and delicious snack.